Located in Papamoa East, Te Tumu is bounded by the Pacific Ocean to the north, and the Kaituna River and farm lands to

 The vision is for Te Tumu to be a coastal community that celebrates its significant history and environmental richness.

-Te Tumu will provide new housing for more than 15,500 people, with residential development aiming to start in 2023.
+Te Tumu will provide new housing for approximately 15,500 people, with residential development aiming to start in 2024/25.

 Te Tumu is a project that joins landowners, developers, Tauranga City Council and SmartGrowth to provide new housing and cater to growth in the Bay of Plenty.